Arenobufagin: Sources

-The compound arenobufagin is one of the major components of toad venom.
+The compound arenobufagin is one of the major components of certain toad toxins.
 It is derived from the dried skin of giant toads, such as Bufo gargarizans and Bufo melanostictus Suhneider.
 Arenobufagin is specifically secreted by Rhinella arenarum, which is found in South America.
-The venom of these toad species contains about 1.75% of arenobufagin.
+The toxin of these toad species contains about 1.75% of arenobufagin.
 The other major part of the venom consists mostly of similar looking bufagins, which are all toxic steroids.
-Toads produce their venom when they are scared, injured, or provoked, as a defense mechanism against their predators.
+Toads produce their toxin when they are scared, injured, or provoked, as a defense mechanism against being eaten by their predators.

 History

-Arenobufagin is a component of a certain toad venom which goes by the name of Chan’su.
-For centuries, this venom has been used in Chinese traditional medicine in the treatment of liver cancer.
-Also, it is reported to have a simulative effect upon the heart.
-It is derived from the dried skin secretions of giant toads.
+Arenobufagin is a component of a certain toad toxin which goes by the name of Chan’su.
+For centuries, this toxin has been used in Chinese traditional medicine in the treatment of liver cancer.
+Also, it is reported to have a stimulative effect upon the heart.
+It is derived from the dried skin secretions of certain toads.
 In a 2013 study, it was shown that arenobufagin inhibits the growth of certain liver tumor cells.
 In fact, this compound showed the most potent antitumor activity of fifteen bufadionolides isolated from Chan’su.